augcog/ROAR_PY_RL/README.md

 ![turning](https://github.com/FHL-VIVE-Center-for-Enhanced-Reality/ROAR_PY_RL/blob/readme_branc/turning.gif)

 ### Setup
-Please follow the setup tutorial [here](https://roar.gitbook.io/roar_py_rl-documentation/installation) to install the dependancies.
+Please follow the setup tutorial [here](https://roar.gitbook.io/roar_py_rl-documentation/installation) to install the dependencies.

-Please Download the latest map from ROAR [official website](https://roar.berkeley.edu/berkeley-major-map/)
+Please download the latest maps from ROAR [official website](https://roar.berkeley.edu/berkeley-major-map/)

 ### Observation Space
 #### General
 The observation space provided to the agent involves:
-1. All sensor attached to the vehicle instance:
+1. All sensors attached to the vehicle instance:
-    - Basically the RoarRLSimEnv will take in an instance of RoarPyActor and the observation space of the environment will be a superset of that RoarPyActor's `get_gym_observation_spec()`
+    - Basically the `RoarRLSimEnv` will take in an instance of `RoarPyActor` and the observation space of the environment will be a superset of that `RoarPyActor`'s `get_gym_observation_spec()`
-    - In Roar's internal RL code, we added the following sensors to the actor:
+    - In ROAR's internal RL code, we added the following sensors to the actor:
         - local coordinate velocimeter
         - gyroscope (angular velocity sensor)